 Unique Selling Proposition (USP)

 Discuss your brand and how it will be communicated as well as protected.
 Changes or strategies we are hoping to develop around your brand will be included here.
-Discuss how your brand is currently perceived in the marketplace and how you plan to ensure the brand increases its visibility and recognition as well as address any image challenges.
+Discuss how your brand is currently perceived in the marketplace and how you plan to ensure the brand increases its visibility and recognition as well as address any reputation challenges.

 In this section discuss how you plan to revamp or build a new site.
 Address why your website is so important and the role it plays in attracting, engaging and converting your personas into buyers.
-Additional content and resources for your web plans will be listed here.
+Additional content and resources for your website plans will be listed here.
 Include how to measure efforts and what success will look like by listing goals around number of new web visitors, visitors to sales, event conversion rate, number of leads, number of event and newsletter sign-ups, etc.

 In this section discuss the important role content will play on strategy.
 Explain how it will be used, who will be creating it and why it will improve search and attract buyers.
 Discuss any changes from the previous year, list KPIs, explain how content will be distributed and outline rough goals for the plan.
-And include additional resources needed.
+And, include additional resources needed.

 Social Media Marketing

-Explain how the social media channels will be maintained.
+Explain how social media channels will be maintained.
 Include the strategies – how it will keep a consistent presence, build relationships, gain followers, get likes, etc.- and goals for each social media account, plus how it will keep the brand consistent across all channels.
 Address the role social will play in distributing content and bringing members and potential buyers back to the website, signing up for events, renewing subscriptions, purchasing products or services, etc.